Political Activities and Guidelines

 Political activities organized by any student organization, individual, or candidate must follow all other university, city, state, or federal regulations that apply.

-Questions regarding this policy should be directed to the Office of Student Activities and Services, 809 K-State Student Union, 532-6541.
+Questions regarding this policy should be directed to the Center for Student Involvement, 114 K-State Student Union, 532-6541.